- Fulbright Awards

 Grants in this category are for the US dollar equivalent of £75,000 (converted at the prevailing rate), paid in instalments directly to the grantee, the first of which is typically given just prior to departure from the UK.
 This funding is intended as a contribution towards any institutional fees, travel to/from the US, accommodation and general maintenance costs while in the US.
 A number of memberships, sickness and accident benefit coverage, and visa sponsorship are also included.
 There is substantial pre-departure support, including a Finalists Workshop (March) and a 3-day Orientation Programme (July).
 Once on-the-ground in the US, further support is offered by the Council for the International Exchange of Scholars (CIES), including additional travel grant opportunities to accept guest lecturing invitations at other US institutions.

 While a Fulbright Award is one year in length, the benefits do not end there.
 Receiving a Fulbright Award opens many doors and provides unparalleled global networking opportunities.
-Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks, including the British Fulbright Scholar Association (BFSA).
+Over 300,000 Fulbright Awards have been given since the Programme’s inception, and alumni have the opportunity to stay engaged through our extensive alumni networks, including the UK Fulbright alumni network.
 Alumni also remain connected to the Programme through ongoing social and cultural events, volunteer opportunities, mentoring schemes and much more.

 The Fulbright Awards Programme is looking not only for academic excellence but also: